hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-notes.md

     *Implementation Notes:* Fetches a bundle containing any Patient resources matching the identifier ([how to search by token](http://hl7.org/fhir/R4/search.html#token))

+    *Implementation Notes:* Fetches a bundle of all Patient resources matching the name ([how to search by string](http://hl7.org/fhir/R4/search.html#string))

+#### Optional Search Parameters:

+The following search parameters and search parameter combinations **SHOULD** be supported:

-1. **SHALL** support searching for a patient by a server-defined search that matches any of the string fields in the HumanName, including family, given, prefix, suffix, and/or text using the **[`name`](https://hl7.org/fhir/R4/patient.html#search)** search parameter:
+1. **SHOULD** support searching for a patient by a server-defined search that matches any of the string fields in the HumanName, including family, given, prefix, suffix, and/or text using the **[`name`](https://hl7.org/fhir/R4/patient.html#search)** search parameter:
     - **SHOULD** support these **[`_revinclude`](http://hl7.org/fhir/R4/search.html#revinclude)** parameters: `Provenance:target`

     `GET [base]/Patient?name=[string]`